curl/everything-curl/usingcurl/tls/sslkeylogfile.md

 Support for `SSLKEYLOGFILE` is provided by libcurl itself - making it possible for you to trace and inspect the TLS network data for any application built to use libcurl - not just the curl command line tool.

+## Restrictions

+The support for `SSLKEYLOGFILE` requires that curl was built with a TLS backend that supports this feature.
+The backends that support SSLKEYLOGFILE
+are: OpenSSL, libressl, BoringSSL, GnuTLS, NSS and wolfSSL.

+If curl was built to use another backend, you cannot record your curl TLS traffic this way.